Hi, we're Jake and Amy Lundahl

 My parents purchased additional horses soon after, and it was evident that I was destined to be a professional horseman.
 While still in high school, I worked with several local trainers to gain professional experience.
 It wasn’t long before I was taking in outside horses for training, teaching riding lessons, and traveling around the country competing in everything from stock horse shows to Extreme Mustang Makeover events.

 In 2010 I left home for my first of several apprenticeships.
 I went from Oklahoma, to Texas, to Arizona.
 I rode under several prominent horsemen, including an NCHA futurity champion, a world-renowned clinician, and an NRCHA two million dollar rider.
 After 7 years of work and study, I felt I was ready to head out on my own.
-And Lundahl Performance was launched.
+And Lundahl Performance was launched."

-From piano teacher to professional horsewoman...
+Amy — from piano teacher to professional horsewoman:

-I grew up on a small family farm in Kidron, Ohio.
+"I grew up on a small family farm in Kidron, Ohio.
 My love of horses began at age 9 when we purchased our first pony.
 It was one of several horses and ponies I would ride during my formative years.
 And I've been riding continuously ever since.

 It wasn't always obvious that I was destined for a career in horsemanship.
 As a teenager, I was more interested in music.
 I taught piano lessons, and earned extra money through babysitting and housecleaning services.
 But I always had a desire to learn more about horses.
 By age 15, I'd saved up enough money to afford some training and lessons with a local horseman, who steered me toward additional learning opportunities.
 I took regular lessons with several trainers, and supplemented that experience by consuming every horse training book and video I could find.